-According to the the Indianapolis Star, A Hendricks County woman has filed a lawsuit against Delta Air Lines for personal injury and damages, including burns to her legs, scarring, emotional distress, lost time, medical expenses, and anticipated future medical expenses.
-The lawsuit seeks almost $170,000 from the airline company.
+A Hendricks County woman has filed a lawsuit against Delta Air Lines for personal injury damage, including burns to her legs, scarring, emotional distress, lost time, medical expenses, and anticipated future medical expenses, caused by hot coffee that was spilled on her.
+The lawsuit, filed last week, seeks almost $170,000 from the airline company.

-This lawsuit reminds us of the infamous 1992 lawsuit against McDonald’s when 79 year old Stella Liebeck of Alburquerque, New Mexico suffered third-degree burns over 6% of her body when hot coffee was spilled on her lap.
-Ms. Liebeck was hospitalized for 8 days, during which she underwent skin grafts.
+This lawsuit reminds us of the infamous 1992 lawsuit against McDonald’s, when 79-year-old Stella Liebeck of Alburquerque, New Mexico suffered third-degree burns over 6% of her body when hot coffee was spilled on her lap.
+Ms. Liebeck was hospitalized for eight days, during which she underwent skin grafts.
 After McDonald’s refused to pay the $20,000 in medical bills she sought, a jury awarded Liebeck $200,000 in compensatory damages and $2.7 million in punitive damages.

 The lawsuit claims the flight attendant was negligent in spilling the coffee.
 What is negligence?
 Negligence doesn’t mean intentional conduct.
-Negligence is out of the ordinary or unreasonable and if that is the case, then the person who is injured can bring a claim against the person was was negligent.
+Instead, it is defined as actions that are out of the ordinary or unreasonable, and if that is the case, then the injured person can bring a claim against the person was was negligent.